An Entropy Clustering Approach for Assessing Visual Question Difficulty: Clustering visual questions with entropy

+The metric for performance evaluation is the following, which is commonly used for this dataset \cite{VQAv1}:

+in other words, an answer is 100\% correct if at least three annotated answers match that answer.

 First we show the performance of each model in Table \ref{tab:vqa_accuracy}.
 As expected, the I model performs worst because there is no clue of questions in the image.
 In contrast, Q model performs reasonably better, particularly for Yes/No type.
-Average performances of models (excluding I and Q) are about 84\%, 47\%, and 58\% for types of Yes/No, Number, and Other, respectively.
+Average performances of different models (excluding I and Q) are about 84\%, 47\%, and 58\% for types of Yes/No, Number, and Other, respectively.
+Note that we show average and standard deviations (std) in Table \ref{tab:vqa_accuracy}, and the std values look relatively large.
+This is natural and it is due to the definition of VQA accuracy (Eq. \eqref{eq:accuracy_definition}).
+For each prediction, accuracy is discrete: 0, 33.3, 66.6, or 100 depending on how many people provided that ground truth answer.
+Averaging these discrete values results in a large std.
+(In other words, large discretization errors lead to a large std.
+For example, 10 predictions with accuracy of 100 and 35 with accuracy of 0 result in $22.22 \pm 41.57$.)
+It is quite common for VQA papers to report average accuracy only without std, probably because std is large for any models and not useful for comparison.
+In this paper we report std of accuracy as well as std for entropy and the reasons to differ.

-Next in Table \ref{tab:vqa_entropy} we show the entropy values of the predicted answer distributions by different models for each of the three types, as well as ground truth annotations. \footnote{ Entropy ranges from $0$ (single answer) to $2.303$ (10 different answers) for ground truth answers, and from $0$ ($1$ for a single entry, otherwise $0$) to $8.048$ (uniform values of $1/3129$) for model predictions. } Average entropy values of models (excluding I and Q) for each type are 0.25, 1.62, 1.72, respectively.
+Next in Table \ref{tab:vqa_entropy} we show the entropy values of the predicted answer distributions by different models for each of the three types, as well as ground truth annotations.
+Average entropy values of models (excluding I and Q) for each type are 0.25, 1.62, 1.72, respectively.
 Yes/No type has smaller entropy than the others because answer distributions tend to gather around only two candidates (``Yes'' and ``No'').
+Note that the range of entropy values is different for model predictions and for the ground truth answers.
+Entropy ranges from $0$ (single answer) to $2.303$ (10 different answers) for ground truth answers, and from $0$ ($1$ for a single entry, otherwise $0$) to $8.048$ (uniform values of $1/3129$) for model predictions.